 5. Keep the pot on medium-high heat long enough to get a little boil rolling.
 When the pot reaches a smallish boil, set the heat to very low, and cover.

 6. Check every hour or so and stir regularly.
 This should take about 4-6 hours.

 7. To check readiness: Pop a bean in your mouth after letting it cool down for a second.
 If its not dry or powdery, you're done cooking your beans.
-Now mash 'em up with a potato masher.
-This is also the time to also add your salt!
+This is the time to also add your salt!

-8. After you've mashed your beans, you need to stir them frequently.
-They settle more readily and you risk burning them if you leave them to cook alone too long after they're mashed!
+8. If you choose to mash your beans, or once they've simply cooked down a bit, you need to stir them frequently.
+They settle more easily and you risk burning them if you leave them to cook alone too long.